 The medical assessment

-Under age 40- an LAPL medical certificate must be revalidated every 5 years (or until 42nd birthday if earlier).
-Over age 40 – every 2 years
+Under the age of 40 a LAPL medical certificate must be revalidated every 5 years (or until 42nd birthday if earlier).
+Over the age of 40 it must be revalidated every 2 years.

 Certificates may be revalidated within 45 days of the expiry date if you wish to continue exercising the privileges of your licence

 The CAA require licence holders to seek advice from their AME if they experience a decrease in their level of medical fitness which could impact on flight safety, or are taking medication which might interfere with the safe exercise of the privileges of their licence.

 David is available for aviation medical consultations other than CAA examinations.
 We have access to a number of specialist private consultants e.g. Cardiologists, to whom we can refer promptly and seek specialist opinion in order to return the pilot to a ‘Fit’ status as soon as possible (see Affiliates page in 'About Us').

 Please download, print and complete the application forms BEFORE arrival.
 Failure to do so adds 20 minutes to the consultation time.

 - Complete application form(s), CAA Form 160 and if necessary CAA Form 162 (Downloadable from this page).

 - Bring photo ID, (Passport, Drivers licence, Military ID, etc.).